 Part of what makes John’s journey so compelling in the first game is the fact that we only ever have allusions and references made to cold-blooded, violent actions he participated in.
 The specter of the past hovered in the background, never knowable but still undeniable.
 The story of John’s past and the failing therein work as set dressing for his choices in the earlier game.
 The more explicit it gets, the more difficult it becomes for players to project their own faults and disappointments onto it.
-I have no doubt that we will see Dutch shoot Heidi McCourt in Red Dead Redemption 2 and while it might end up being a horrible moment of sudden violence, it makes John’s past tangible and knowable in a way that fundamentally undermines the first game.
+I have no doubt that we will see Dutch shoot Heidi McCourt in Red Dead Redemption 2—or it will at least be mentioned prominently—and while it might end up being a horrible moment of sudden violence, it makes John’s past tangible and knowable in a way that fundamentally undermines the first game.
 Just as John can’t remember Heidi McCourt’s face, it is important that we never know her either.

 Of course, it is entirely possible that things work out.
 That seeing John once again only increases our attachment to him and makes it easier to trace his growth throughout the years.
 Red Dead Redemption’s writing portrayed a wounded and complicated man and that portrayal resonated.
 Maybe all of my worries are misplaced and I will walk away from the sequel with a greater appreciation of John than ever before.